Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 1 cup is often considered to be only 4 oz.
 (120 ml).

-Even though most coffee presses claim that their filter screens keep all the coffee sediment at the bottom of the carafe and out of your brew, that’s not entirely the case.
+Even though most coffee presses claim that their filter screens keep all the coffee sediment at the bottom of the carafe and out of the brew, that’s not entirely the case.

 Those are the ones that I included in this list.

-Having said that the best French press in terms of its ability to provide a clean, non-gritty cup of coffee is the Espro P5/P7.
+Having said that the best French press in terms of its ability to provide a clean, non-gritty cup of coffee is the ESPRO.

 Your French press brewing technique matters too.